 How can you know?

 I have never worked with any business—no matter how big or small—with unlimited funds.
-Regardless, it’s essential to use the money you have as wisely as possible.
+Regardless, it is essential to use the money you have as wisely as possible.

 To set a budget, begin with how much it costs you to acquire each new customer.
-This marketing expense is known as customer acquisition cost (CAC) or cost per acquisition (CPA).
+This marketing expense is customer acquisition cost (CAC) or cost per acquisition (CPA).

 There are a variety of factors used to figure customer acquisition costs.
 To calculate CAC, divide marketing dollars by the number of new customers generated over a given period.